 Work space: This should be set up before new employees start work.
 Make sure they have a work space and the hardware and software required to do their jobs effectively.

-When new employees arrive for their first day, make sure you have booked training with relevant staff members.
+When new employees arrive for their first day, make sure you have booked training with relevant staff members, so they know what exactly needs to be done in order to achieve their career goals within the organization.
 Once they’re set up in their workspaces, book time with the IT department so they can get the passwords and software they need.

 It is imperative to discuss your security measures to protect sensitive data.
 Outline what is expected of the employee both in the office and out.
 Discuss your policy on mobile phone security and social media usage.
 If necessary, have employees sign contracts that state these rules, so they formally acknowledge that they know how to portray the company online.

 Training is time consuming, but the faster you do it, the quicker your employee will be able to contribute.

 Take time to introduce your new team members to everyone in the office.
 Establish a staff database with pictures for internal use.
 Having access to this database will help your new employees remember names and know who to ask when they need help.

 Follow up after a couple of days, a week and then every couple of weeks to ensure that your new employees are fitting in well.
 If they are struggling and need more training, it’s best to find out as soon as possible to prevent expensive mistakes and ensure job satisfaction.

 If possible, assign a mentor to help your employees learn the ropes.
 This mentor can coach them over the long term to not only excel in their current job, but also grow and develop as an asset to your company.